Build-Week-Kickstarter-Success/Back-End/README.md

 Also, you can get the rewards for campaigns by `/api/campaigns/#/rewards` and the same for updates by `/api/campaigns/#/updates`

+***

 ## Testing

 The testing suites used are Supertest and Jest.
 In order to have different environments black boxed from each other, a library called Cross-env is used.

 ### server.test.js

-The server test file is built to check to make sure that the Database being used is the testing database (location `/database/test.db3`) and ensure that it's a seperate environment from production or development.
+The server test file is built to check to make sure that the Database being used is the testing database (location: `/database/test.db3`) and ensure that it's a seperate environment from production or development.

 The next test checks to make sure that an 'ok' status of 200 is sent on access.

 An additional check is made to check an open endpoint with a status of 'ok': `/api/campaign.`

+Test results passed in all cases.

 ### authentication.test.js